 Meanwhile, the approach to our boys is way less responsible and begs the question, should we give them a little culturing about the reality of sexuality in the #MeToo era?

 Ignorance about Sexuality Conspires Threat — For Boys

 In breaking news reported by The Sun last November 20, a schoolgirl, 14, was shot dead by a boy, 13, because he wrongly believed she was pregnant with his child.
 Apart from the horrendous fatal fate of the young girl, the conducted autopsy later revealed that she was not pregnant at all!
 The teen boy pleaded guilty in juvenile court, according to The Sun’s report.

-If you look at the case in a deeper lens, the fear of fatherhood and ignorance about sexuality had likely driven the boy to perpetrate the crime.
-The lack of sexual education also contributes to the major factor for the young boy to spiral down to violence.
+If you look at the case through a deeper lens, the fear of fatherhood and ignorance about sexuality had likely driven the boy to perpetrate the crime.
+The lack of sexual education also contributes to the major factor for the young boy to spiral down into violence.

 In the #MeToo era, where the movement continues to disrupt systems that allow the proliferation of sexual violence, how can parents reroute and overhaul protection for their young men?

 Addressing the Complexity of Sexuality through Strategic Parenthood

 Comprehensive sexuality education is imperative, in order to empower children and youth with information that addresses their values, safety, and health, where sexuality is concerned.
 This discussion is commonplace in most households but often routes to the comfort of young girls.
 Lots of parents have been falling short in addressing the same matter for their young boys.
 We can’t dumb down the reality that lack of sexual education for boys often progresses to future violence or victimhood.